Four graphs linking Covid-19 deaths and the housing crisis in the UK (Inside Housing, 29 May 2020)

 "Live in poor-quality, cramped, unsuitable accommodation and you are more likely to suffer from a wide range of illnesses, such as cancer and respiratory and cardiovascular diseases.

-In 2015, the Building Research Establishment estimated that poor housing costs the NHS at least £1.4bn a year.
+In 2015, that poor housing costs the NHS at least £1.4bn a year.
 Yet, despite the growing body of evidence, the disconnect between housing policy and health policy remains steadfast.

 Now, the coronavirus pandemic – described by prime minister Boris Johnson as “the worst public health crisis for a generation” – has thrown the problems into sharp relief.
 With more than 37,000 people having lost their lives to COVID-19, the UK has the highest number of deaths in Europe and second-most globally.

 While a myriad of factors have contributed to the high number of deaths, housing conditions are likely to have played a key part.
-At the start of the month, the Office for National Statistics (ONS) released shocking figures showing that poorer areas of the country have significantly higher coronavirus mortality rates."
+At the start of the month, showing that poorer areas of the country have significantly higher coronavirus mortality rates."

 Regulatory levels: local, national (England, Wales, Scotland, Northern Ireland; UK), EU